MechanicalRock/mechanicalrock.github.io/_posts/2020-03-03-serverless-express-rbac.md

   Casbin is a open source project that has been around for a few years.
 It was originally written in Go, but now supports multiple different languages and policy storage backends.

 I've used Casbin in production services written in Javascript and Go, so due to familiarity I will use Casbin for our examples.
+It's possible to do some very funky things in Casbin using either ABAC or RBAC-style policy controls (or a mix of both), but I'll stick to a fairly simple/common RBAC model.

 Using Casbin and Cognito, we will enhance our existing guestbook application;